Home Page > Section 24

 Area: Severn Tunnel Usage: Low Status: Current

-Owing to difficulties experienced with the disc brakes fitted to Class 158 DMUs in severe weather conditions, special instructions were introduced in 1995 requiring drivers to regularly test the brakes whilst driving.
-In addition, special signs depicting a snowflake symbol [24.27] were provided on the approaches to Druimuachder and Slochd Summits (between Perth and Inverness), and subsequently also at Beattock Summit on the West Coast Main Line.
-During freezing conditions or when it is snowing (or when fallen snow may be disturbed by passing trains), all Class 158 DMUs are required to make a full service brake application and stop at these signs before proceeding.
+Experience with the disc brakes fitted to Class 158 diesel multiple units in severe weather conditions led to the introduction of special instructions requiring drivers to regularly test the brakes while driving.
+In addition, special signs depicting a snowflake symbol on a white triangle with a red border [24.27] were provided on the approaches to Druimuachder and Slochd Summits (between Perth and Inverness) in January 1995.
+During freezing conditions or when snow is falling (or when fallen snow may be disturbed by passing trains), drivers of Class 158 trains are required to make a full service brake application and stop at these signs before proceeding.
+Similar signs were provided at Beattock Summit on the West Coast Main Line in January 1996.

 [24.27] Running Brake Test Sign.